philipwalton/blog/articles/2015-10-28-do-we-actually-need-specificity.md

 date: 2015-10-28T10:49:00-07:00
 ---

-I know the title of this article probably sounds like I'm trying to stir the pot, but I'm honestly not.
-I'm asking this question because I've been thinking about it a lot lately, and I'm curious to know what other people think.

-Let me give you a little context.
+Okay, before I start, I want to get one thing out of the way upfront.
+This article is *not* a rant about how much I hate specificity.
+If you want to read an article like that, I'm sure you can find dozens online.

+What I want to do is pose an actual, honest question to the web development community and hopefully get people thinking.

+To restate the question in a way that gets more at the heart of the issue: *If we lived in a world where specificity was never added to the cascade, would things be better or worse?*

+Now, I'm sure some people are thinking: *Who cares?
+Specifity exists, and we're stuck with it.
+So what's the point is bringing this up?*

+To anyone thinking that, I'm happy to inform you that you're wrong :-)

+In this article I'm going to show that it *is possible* to prevent specificity from affecting the cascade&mdash;meaning this question isn't purely theoretical.
+If it turns out to be true that specificity does more harm than good, there's something we can actually do about it today.

+## A little background

-For normal CSS rules, the cascade takes three things into consideration when figuring out what declarations to apply to an element: source order, specificity, and importance.
+For normal CSS rules, the cascade takes three things into consideration: source order, specificity, and importance.

 Source order makes a lot of sense.
-It's natural and intuitive to think that if rule X comes after rule Y, and they apply to the same element, rule Y should override rule X.
+It's natural and intuitive to think that if rule X comes after rule Y, and both rules apply to the same element, rule Y's declarations should "win".

 Importance also makes a lot of sense.
-There are always going to be cases with one-off exceptions where you need to override something, and it's good to have the option to do so.
-There are also cases, usually with utility classes, where you can confidently say that: *if element X has this class then it must apply*.
-For example, in an `.is-hidden` rule, it makes sense to use `!important`.
+There are always going to be cases where you need to override something, and it's good to have the option to do so.
+Importance is also the only way to override inline styles, so it's actually quite necessary in some cases.

-But I think specificity is a little different.
+But I think specificity is different.

-Specificity isn't intuitive, and, especially for new developers, the results can almost seem like a *gotcha* rather than the intended behavior.
+Specificity isn't intuitive, and&mdash;especially for new developers&mdash;the results can often seem like a *gotcha* rather than the intended behavior.
 I'm also not sure there's an equivalent in other systems or languages.

-I mean, imagine if the following code worked in JavaScript:
+For example, what if specificity were a thing in JavaScript.
+Imagine how much more unpredictable your code would be if the following test passed?

 ```js
 window.document.foo = 'bar';